 The story behind the Arcane series informed Xavier’s winemaking philosophy ever since.
 Whilst he believes we can use science and technology to manipulate wines, he wanted to move away from this, preferring nature to tell him where and when he should make the wine.

 That hasn’t stopped him experimenting however and there are plenty of other cuvées that show off Xavier’s inquisitive scientific brain operating at full speed.
-He is currently working with a winery in Turkey who want to produce a wine free of any manipulation.
+He is currently working with a winery in Turkey that wants to produce a wine free of any manipulation.
 Not only organically and biodynamically grown, natural yeasts etc but they even want the fermentation and maturation vessel to have no impact on the wine – he came up with the “vinarium” – a dark glass tank for fermentation and maturation – a natural product that does not infuse any flavour in the wine.

 His next experiment is to get rid of closures altogether by extending the neck of the bottle and melting the glass at the top to seal the wine without any other material such as cork to affect the flavour.
 He eventually wants to create individual wines from individual vines!